bruno-chavez/restedancestor/README.md

 ## Notes

-This is a pretty small and niche project, created mainly to have fun, so do that!
+This is a pretty small and niche project, created mainly to have fun and learn, so do that!

 Only tested on Linux.